Lapernum/Woyager/README.md

-Change the openai key in backend/user/utils.py to your openai api key.

 Getting Started
 ===============
 Two-Modes Music Recommendation uses OpenAI's GPT-4 as the language model.
 You need to have an OpenAI API key to use Voyager.
 You